The name of this corporation shall be THE RAINBOW CHORALE OF DELAWARE (the “Chorale”)

 4.1 Annual Meeting of the Chorale

-The Annual Meeting of the Membership shall be held each year between May 1st and June 30th on a date and at a time and location chosen by the Board of Directors for the convenience of the Members, to be chosen by the Board by April 1st of that year.
+The Annual Meeting of the Membership shall be held each year between December 1st and January 31st of the following year, on a date and at a time and location chosen by the Board of Directors for the convenience of the Members, to be chosen by the Board by November 1st of that year.

 The Membership shall be notified of the date, time and location of the Annual Meeting once they have been determined by the Board.
 An announcement of date, time, and location will be made at weekly rehearsals starting at least four (4) weeks before the meeting date.

 The agenda of the Annual Meeting shall be set by the President in consultation with the Board, and shall include election of the President and of Board Directors for vacancies on the Board.

 The first Annual meeting after the amendment of these by-laws on February 4th 2019 shall be between December 1st 2019 and January 31st 2020.
 The terms of current members of the Board and the term of the President at the time of this amendment will be extended by 6 months.
 In addition, if any Board Director is also a Committee Chair and the term of their committee membership will expire between February 4th 2019 and the first Annual meeting after February 4th 2019, their committee membership term shall be extended until that Annual meeting.

 Special Meetings of the Chorale shall be held upon one of the following actions:

 - A vote by not less than 25% of Directors of the Board.

 - A petition signed by not less than 10% of the Members in Good Standing or by not less than 25% of Directors of the Board.